juji/jhttp/README.md

 **`options.expect`** HTTP status to expect.
 Will *reject* the *promise* if not fulfilled.

+- Use `options.expect = false` to accept every HTTP status

 **`options.charset`** will be used in `Accept` and `Accept-Charset` headers.

 **`options.followRedirect`**.
 If `true`, will not *reject* the *promise* on redirect status (3**).